Edison Business Advisors offers the following valuation services:

 TESTS

 Adjustments need to be made to the MPSP based on a number of risk factors that can affect the value of the business.
-Some of the more important risk factors include the reliance on the owner and/or a few key employees, a concentration of sales in one or a small number of customers, age and quality of assets, inventory adjustments, and lack of diversification in product selection or geographic areas served.
-Other important value factors include the state of the industry, the stage of the business life cycle, and susceptibility to changes in laws and regulations that affect the business.
+Some of the more important value factors include reliance on the owner or a few key employees, concentration of sales in one or a small number of customers, age and quality of assets, inventory adjustments, and lack of diversification in product selection or geographic areas served.
+Other important value factors include the state of the industry, the stage of the business life cycle, and the susceptibility to changes in laws and regulations that affect the business.
 There are up to fifty-four risk factors to analyze to determine the adjustments.

 TESTS

 Finally, we test the adjusted MPSP with two tests.
-The first test is to ensure the deal will qualify for a loan as per the Small Business Association loan guidelines.
-The second test is to ensure the buyer is able to pay themselves a fair compensation for their time, adequately cover their debt, and provide a strong ROI based on the risk incurred when acquiring a specific business.
+The first test is to ensure the business will qualify for a loan as per the Small Business Association loan guidelines.
+The second test is to ensure the buyer is able to pay themself fair compensation for their time, adequately cover their debt, and provide a strong return on investment (ROI) based on the risk incurred when acquiring a specific business.

-Most certified and/or trained business brokers are capable of providing a ballpark estimate of business market value.
+Most certified and/or trained business brokers are capable of providing an estimate of business market value.

 CERTIFIED BUSINESS APPRAISALS